IABTechLab/uid2-self-serve-portal/README.md

 In the project directory, you can run:

+### `npm install`
+Installs the dependencies for the project.
+You will need to run this before running any of the following commands.

 ### `npm run dev`

 Starts both the API and the React front-end side-by-side.
 This is probably the best way to get up and running in dev mode.